 The drop ratio to consider is (number of drops/total packets sent) instead of the (number of drops/time).

-In such scenario, check the following.
+In such scenario, check these conditions:

 For example, if 100000 pings are sent with as short interval as possible, the Rx counter on the endpoint can be observed as it increments by 100000.